se-edu/learningresources/contents/security/cryptography.md

 # Encryption

 Encryption is the process of encoding messages so that it is readable only by the intended recipient.
 The message being encrypted is called the plaintext.
 The encryption algorithm, or cipher, "scrambles" the message, producing ciphertext, which should only be readable by the recipient.
+Decryption is the reverse process of recovering the plaintext from the ciphertext.

 One of the earliest encryption algorithms or ciphers is the substitution cipher, which encrypts text by substituting each letter of the message with another letter.
 This page introduces the [Caesar cipher](http://www.cs.trincoll.edu/~crypto/historical/caesar.html), a substitution cipher, and how it can be defeated using statistical analysis.
 Modern ciphers today operate on bits rather than letters.